AntonBuivol/WEB-Balance/sitetesting/README.md

 This test ensures that a user can log in with valid credentials, add random products to the cart, and complete the checkout process.

 ### Test Steps
-1. **Navigate to Home Page**: The test starts by visiting the homepage of the H&M website.
+1. **Navigate to Home Page**: The test starts by visiting the homepage of the web-balance website.
 2. **Login**: The test clicks the login button, enters valid credentials (`username: maks`, `password: 123456`), and submits the login form.
 3. **Verify Login**: After login, the test checks if the user is successfully logged in by verifying the presence of the user balance on the page (`#user-balance`).
 4. **Add 5 Random Products to Cart**: The test selects 5 random products from the available items on the homepage and adds them to the shopping cart.